Daniel 1:1-21 Comments by Stephen Ricker

 >Why had they not maintained God's blessing?

 * They forgot the Lord their God who gave them everything.
 This means that they forgot to thank God and keep him first in their lives at all times.
-After Chrisitans accept Jesus as Savior and Lord, after Jesus leads us out of slavery of sin and the fear of death, we need to remember him and not forget his gift.
+After Christians accept Jesus as Savior and Lord, after Jesus leads us out of slavery of sin and the fear of death, we need to remember him and not forget his gift.
 Seeing how the Lord dealt with Israel and Judah how should we react to what he has done for us?

 * If we do not handle God's blessing right we will be punished by God.